wyanm/aqua/README.md

 # AQUA

+UPDTE 18.6.2024: This projected is suspended due to lack of interest.

 The aim of AQUA is to spot Russian oil tankers that are circumventing the sanctions - the Shadow Fleet.
 It provides historic AIS-data, a dashboard, and some analyses.

 You can find in the folder "ships_of_interest" csv-files of tankers leaving russian black sea and north-western ports and with additional manually made observations.
 In the folder "data" you can find all the collected data in parquet-files.
 You can use the dashboard to visualize and browse the available data.